vinniemo90/madden-cfm-chatbot/README.md

 4. Set callback url (https://NAME-OF-HEROKU-APP.herokuapp.com/)
 5. Set bot avatar image
 6. Click submit
-7. Make note of the group id
+7. Make note of the group id and bot id
 8. Click access token in the top right and make note of that value as well

 ### Create GitHub Account